-Stock futures begin new week with declines on resurgence of coronavirus cases
+Stock futures plummet to begin new week on coronavirus concerns

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Benchmark U.S. crude oil lost $1.04 to $35.22 a barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude oil lost 57 cents to $35.67 a barrel in electronic trading on the New York Mercantile Exchange.
 It fell 8 cents to settle at $36.26 a barrel Friday.
-Brent crude oil, the international standard, fell 74 cents to $37.99 a barrel.
+Brent crude oil, the international standard, fell 27 cents to $38.46 a barrel.

 The Associated Press contributed to this article.